jocomail78/inverse-kinematics-c-sharp/README.md

-An old projectin C# from 2011 with inverse kinematics for a hexapod.
+An old project in C# from 2011 with inverse kinematics for a hexapod.

 More info and demonstration can be found here: https://www.youtube.com/watch?v=7DZ2qbqUCr8